rheivanjeremy-cpu/csharp-game-development-3/README.md

 * For loop
 * Modulo operator (%)

+## 📌 Purpose
+This project was created to practice basic programming logic in Unity using C#, focusing on conditional statements and looping.

+## ▶️ How to Run
+1. Open the project in Unity
+2. Attach the script to a GameObject
+3. Run the scene
+4. Check the output in the Console

 ## 🚀 How It Works

 1. The program evaluates a student's score and determines pass/fail status